staxsum/AutoSkipYT/README.md

 # AutoSkipYT

-A Tampermonkey userscript that automatically skips YouTube ads.
+A Tampermonkey userscript that automatically skips YouTube ads for chrome users.

 ## Features
 - Clicks skip buttons on skippable ads